 The primary point of contact for most advising questions will be your academic adviser.
 The academic advising staff will help you with the class registration process; Degree Audit corrections; answering questions about ISU, the College of Engineering, and departmental policies and procedures; handling class scheduling difficulties, and guiding you to campus resources.
-While your adviser will provide your Registration Access Number (RAN) via email, it is highly recommend that you meet with your adviser each semester to get guidance regarding class registration and to help you stay on track towards completing your degree.
+While your adviser will provide your Registration Access Number (RAN) via email, it is highly recommended that you meet with your adviser each semester to get guidance regarding class registration and to help you stay on track towards completing your degree.
 See the ISU Academic Calendar for registration advising dates.

-Shortly after enrolling in CH E 202, you will be assigned to a faculty mentor.
-At this time, you will also complete your Plan of Study (POS) which you should attempt to complete before meeting with your faculty mentor.
+You will be assigned a faculty mentor in ENGR 101, and you will complete your Plan f Study with assistance from your faculty mentor in ChE 202.
 Visit with your faculty mentor to discuss progress and goals, select electives that support your plan of study, generate career goals, learn more about the profession of chemical engineering, gain assistance in applying to graduate school, and for any other issue that requires faculty expertise.